Daxmatic/DH.Utilities/README.md

  	These are only the first patches but im sure there will be more

+ - Installation:
- I hope you find them useful.
+ 	Just download or clone the repository and put it in your packages directory I hope you find them useful.

  Regards